Instant Pot Meatloaf

 Alternatives For Freezing Your Meatloaf or Making From Scratch!

 You can also skip the plastic wrap and freeze your meatloaf right in the aluminum pan (which you have sprayed liberally with non-stick cooking spray in advance).
 I prefer to freeze my meatloaf in the pan, then remove the pan to be used for other things until it is needed to cook the meatloaf.

 If you don’t have a cake pan or stainless steel pot for this, no fear.
 You can shape your meatloaf into a round disk shape that is approximately 8 inches in diameter, wrap, and freeze.
 When ready to cook, unwrap the plastic wrap from the frozen meatloaf.
 Place the meatloaf on a large piece of aluminum foil that extends several inches wider than the meatloaf.
 Then, crimp up the sides of the aluminum foil to create a “dish” or “bowl” around the meatloaf.

 Make It An All-In-One Meal

 This recipe is for the Instant Pot meatloaf only, but you could always cook potatoes or rice in there with it (under the meatloaf) if you wanted to make a super convenient all-in-one meal.
 Doing so will require you to thaw your meatloaf first, though, as the cooking time for the frozen meatloaf is too long for potatoes or rice.

-Can you really make meatloaf and freeze it before cooking?
+Do you make the meatloaf and freeze it before cooking?

 Note that the texture of the meatloaf can tend to be a little crumbly if you freeze after cooking.
 I have not found any texture changes when freezing before cooking though.